Ambush (1950 film): Plot

 In 1878, Ward Kinsman, an Indian scout turned prospector, has been persuaded by the U.S. Cavalry to find Mary Carlyle, the daughter of a general, who has been kidnapped by Apache Indians.
 He returns to town to find the strict Major Lorrison is in charge, having taken command from Kinsman's good friend, an injured colonel.
 He also meets the curvaceous Ann Carlyle, Mary's sister and Lorrison's fiancée.

 On the trail with a few cavalrymen and Ann, they find an Apache encampment.
 Ward learns from an Apache woman that Mary has been taken by a chief named Diablito.
 Returning to the cavalry fort with Tana, a captive who had refused to either fight or flee, preparations are made for a full-scale expedition to find Diablito and capture or destroy him and his fellow tribesmen.

 Captain Lorrison proposes marriage to Ann, but she postpones a decision.
 Ann tells Ward that she intends to accept his proposal, but she admits to Ward that she is not in love with him.

 The expedition to find Diablito begins.
 Tana disappears to warn Diablito, but Ward kills him before he can.
 Eventually the trackers come across Diablito's camp and stampede the horses, and a gun battle ensues.
 A cavalry reinforcement column arrives and routs the Indians.
 Ward rescues Mary and Lorrison pursues a small band of escaping warriors, who ambush and decimate their pursuers.
-After killing Lorrison, Diablito plays dead, lying in wait for Kinsman, who has previously captured and returned him to a reservation.
-Sensing a setup, Kinsman leads Diablito to reveal himself and kills him.
+After killing Lorrison, Diablito plays dead, lying in wait for Ward, who had previously captured and returned him to a reservation.
+Sensing a setup, Ward leads Diablito to reveal himself and kills him.

 Mary and Ann are reunited back at the fort.
-Ann concedes that Kinsman was right and that many lives would be lost while attempting to save just one.
+Ann concedes that Ward was right and that many lives would be lost while attempting to save just one.
 He acknowledges that someone had to stop Diablito, and Lorrison was willing to pay that price.